linces/linces/README.md

-**-🔭** I came from clipper, in which I started to develop in the distant year of 1995, a quick pass through visual basic, and then Object Pascal / Delphi.
+**🔭** I came from clipper, which i started to develop in the distant year of 1995, a quick pass through visual basic, and then Object Pascal / Delphi, and a couple of languages since then, including PHP, JavaScript, and more recently Dart/Flutter.
+But i consider Object Pascal/Delphi to be my mother programming language.

 Today i’m currently working on the development and maintenance of software for: